risc0/risc0/website/api/blockchain-integration/contracts/verifier.md

 :::info

-Contracts are not deployed for unreleased versions of the zkVM.
+Contracts are not deployed for unreleased versions.
-You can use deployed contracts for a released version, or deploy the unreleased contracts yourself.
-TODO
+You can use the [deployed contracts for a released version][doc-released-contracts].

 :::